DevUnstuck/wordpress-develop/README.md

 ### PHP

-The use of custom PHP image([devunstuck / php-xdebug-wpcli-arm](https://hub.docker.com/repository/docker/devunstuck/php-xdebug-wpcli-arm)) may be the biggest difference between this fork and the original project.
+The custom PHP image([devunstuck / php-xdebug-wpcli-arm](https://hub.docker.com/repository/docker/devunstuck/php-xdebug-wpcli-arm)) may be the biggest difference between this fork and the original project.
-The custom PHP image comes bundled with wpcli and xdebug.

-It is based on [php - Official Image](https://hub.docker.com/_/php), and can be used in similar fashion.
+The image is based on [php - Official Image](https://hub.docker.com/_/php), and can be used in similar fashion.

 Includes:
 - [WP-CLI](https://wp-cli.org/)